 For the most part, I like to get heads that have as large of cloves as possible, for less opening and easier chopping.
 However, in the case of hummus, I opt for smaller cloves, because a little goes a long way with raw garlic.

-When I first starting making hummus, I was sparing with the tahini.
+When I first started making homemade hummus, I was sparing with the tahini.
 So foolish!
 Now I put in at least 2 Tablespoons and even 3 on some days.
 Tahini is what makes hummus delicious.

 I used to buy whatever jarred tahini was on the shelf.
 I figured with sesame seeds as the only ingredient, what difference could it make?
 Then I was unfortunately introduced to Soom tahini, and it ruined me for all others.
 (This post isn’t sponsored by them.
 I just really like their tahini.)
 It is perfectly smooth and not gritty like some other tahini.
 The flavor is mild and nutty.
 Plus, it doesn’t require any stirring.
 It’s beautifully runny on its own.